-F. Payment for Unused Sick Leave

-- 1. In order to receive payment for unused sick leave at the time of retirement only a County employee must have five or more years of County service. - a.
-Employees with Over 5 years of service: Shall receive 20% of their unused sick leave paid. - b.
-Employees with Over 10 years of service: Shall receive 40% of their unused sick leave paid. - c.
-Employees with Over 15 years of service: Shall receive 70% of their unused sick leave paid. - d.
-Employees with Over 20 years of service: Shall receive 100% of their unused sick leave paid.

-Maximum number of hours paid shall not exceed 500.
-Employee's last hourly rate of pay shall be used in computing payment.

-G. Retirees Conversion of Sick Leave to Health Insurance Premium
+- E. Payment for Unused Sick Leave - In order to receive payment for unused sick leave at the time of retirement, layoff or voluntary termination, a County employee must have five (5) or more years of County service. - a.
+Employees with over five (5) years of service: Shall receive 20% of their unused sick leave paid. - Employees with over ten (10) years of service: Shall receive 40% of their unused sick leave paid. - c.
+Employees with over fifteen (15) years of service: Shall receive 70% of their unused sick leave paid. - d.
+Employees with over twenty (20) years of service: Shall receive 100% of their unused sick leave paid. - 2.
+Maximum number of hours paid shall not exceed five hundred (500).
+Employee's last hourly rate of pay shall be used in computing payment. - F. Retirees Conversion of Sick Leave to Medical Insurance Premium

-An employee who is retiring under the PERS system may, at his/her option, in lieu of F., Payment for Unused Sick Leave (above); receive the equivalent value of that benefit in paid health plan premiums.
+An employee who is retiring under the PERS system may, at the employee's option, in lieu of E. Payment for Unused Sick Leave (above) receive the equivalent value of that benefit in paid medical plan premiums.
 Employees shall be responsible for whatever taxes as are appropriate for this benefit.